Laleh-S/pac-man-game/README.md

 ## Wins
 I was very happy being able to create a working functional game and meet my MVP goals such as creating a maze, adding Pac-Man, creating the ghosts and being able to make them all move around in different directions.
+I also was happy being able to reset my game as I did not create a reset function from the begining.
+That took a lot of the project time and I am happy to be able to do that.

 ## Future Improvements